The correction of the gluteal contours

 - The buttocks should be contoured when the desired weight has been reached.

 - All your questions about possible complications and alternative treatments should be answered before the operation.

 - Keep nicotine and alcohol consumption to a minimum.

-- Vitamin preparations (A, E) and food supplements (omega-3 fatty acids, St. John's wort preparations, etc.) must be discontinued at least four weeks before the operation.
+- Vitamin preparations (A, E) as well as dietary supplements (St. John’s wort preparations, omega-3 fatty acids, etc.) are min.
+4 weeks before the procedure.

 - On the day of surgery, shower with a disinfectant soap (e.g. HiBiScrub® Plus, Octenisan® Wash Lotion, Prontoderm® Shower Gel).

 - Surgeries limit your ability to travel by air.
 You should therefore not plan any air travel for the 6 weeks after the operation.